doanac/doanac.github.io/index.rst

 *Can he articulate what he does?* - My `blog series`_ on secure over the air updates is an example.

-*Can he really code?* - The JobServ_ code base is decent proof.
+*Can he really code?* - The JobServ_ code base is should be proof.

 *What about C++?* - I did a bunch pre C++11, so I consider myself a bit rusty.
 However, I've been making some drive-by contributions to `aktualizr`_ recently